mariusbaican/ebanking-platform/README.md

 ## Introduction
 For the first part of the project, I wanted to learn more about implementing design patterns and how to better organise my code.
 Improving upon the first homework, I have tried to move further away from
-the C-type programming, where is used to use flags to differentiate slightly different objects, instead
+the C-type programming, where I used to use flags to differentiate slightly different objects, instead
 of each having its own class, better embracing the OOP concepts.

 ## Bank